render-examples/render-shopify-example/README.md

 ## Hosting

-When you're ready to set up your app in production, you can follow [our deployment documentation](https://shopify.dev/docs/apps/deployment/web) to host your app on a cloud provider like [Heroku](https://www.heroku.com/) or [Fly.io](https://fly.io/).
+Check the [Render Quickstart guide for Shopify](https://docs.render.com/deploy-shopify-app) for a detailed guide on how to deploy your app to Render.

 When you reach the step for [setting up environment variables](https://shopify.dev/docs/apps/deployment/web#set-env-vars), you also need to set the variable `NODE_ENV=production`.